This blog provides information for educational purposes only. Read our complete summary for more info.

 Making quality distilled products (whether that be water, fuel alcohol, etc.) requires equipment that is clean, safe, and in good working order.
 Commercial distilleries clean their equipment regularly.
-Not only when switching from one sprit type to another (from say, a Bourbon to a white whiskey "moonshine.")
-But also in between batches of the same product.
+Not only when switching from one sprit type to another, but sometimes also in between batches of the same product.
 Why?
 Because fresh copper reduces sulfides in the distillate.
 Essential oils producers are familiar with the importance of this as well.

 Our 100% copper stills can last a lifetime with proper care and maintenance.
 They're made from 100% food grade c110 copper.
 We also use durable 16oz. material stock.
 As long as they're kept clean and dry, our stills will last for generations to come.